Green building: Materials efficiency

 Building materials typically considered 'green' include lumber (that has been certified to a third-party standard), rapidly renewable plant materials (like bamboo and straw), dimension stone, recycled stone, hempcrete, recycled metal (see: copper sustainability and recyclability), and other non-toxic, reusable, renewable, and/or recyclable products.
-Materials with lower embodied energy can be used in substitution to common building materials with high degrees of energy consumption and carbon/harmful emissions.
+Materials with lower embodied energy can be used in substitution for common building materials with high degrees of energy consumption and carbon/harmful emissions.
 For concrete a high performance self-healing version is available, however options with lower yields of pollutive waste entertain ideas of upcycling and congregate supplementing; replacing traditional concrete mixes with slag, production waste, and aggregates.
 Insulation also sees multiple angles for substitution.
-Commonly used fiberglass has competition from other eco-friendly, low energy embodying insulators with similar or higher R-values (per inch of thickness) at a competitive price.
-Sheep wool, cellulose, and ThermaCork perform more efficiently, however, use may be limited by transportation or installation costs.
+Commonly used fiberglass has competition from other eco-friendly, low-energy-embodied insulators with similar or higher R-values (per inch of thickness) at a competitive price.
+Sheep wool, cellulose, and ThermaCork perform more efficiently; however, use may be limited by transportation or installation costs.

 Furthermore, embodied energy comparisons can help deduce the selection of building material and its efficiency.
 Wood production emits less than concrete and steel if produced in a sustainable way just as steel can be produced more sustainably through improvements in technology (e.g. EAF) and energy recycling/carbon capture(an underutilized potential for systematically storing carbon in the built environment).

 The EPA (Environmental Protection Agency) also suggests using recycled industrial goods, such as coal combustion products, foundry sand, and demolition debris in construction projects.
-Energy efficient building materials and appliances are promoted in the United States through energy rebate programs.
+Energy-efficient building materials and appliances are promoted in the United States through energy rebate programs.

-A 2022 report from the Boston Consulting Group found that, investments in developing greener forms of cement, iron, and steel lead to bigger greenhouse gas reductions compared with investments in electricity and aviation.
+A 2022 report from the Boston Consulting Group found that investments in developing greener forms of cement, iron, and steel lead to bigger greenhouse gas reductions compared with investments in electricity and aviation.
 In addition, the process of making cement without producing is unavoidable.
 However, using pozzolans clinkers can reduce emission while in the process of making cement.